kevinsogo/compgen/README.md

 - Whenever this library gets updated (e.g. you pull from the repo), run the above again to update your installation.

-    - *Note:* This is still very early on in development&mdash;we haven't even decided on the release cycle/method yet&mdash;so expect regular updates (pull from the repo regularly), and a few of them might be backwards-incompatible.
+    - *Note:* This is still early on in development&mdash;we haven't even decided on the release cycle/method yet&mdash;so expect regular updates (pull from the repo regularly), and a few of them might be backwards-incompatible.
 We'll fix this soon, promise!

 - If you want to install this on, say, `python3.9` or `pypy3`, run `bash setup.sh python3.9` (or `pypy3`).
 I recommend installing it on the latest pypy3 version.